SABRE stands for Superior Achievement in Branding, Reputation & Engagement.

 If different elements of the same overall campaign (for a single client) are being entered in multiple categories, each additional category costs $80.

-Entries submitted after December 16 but before January 25th should include a $100 late fee.
-Entries from January 25 to February 14 will incur a $150 late fee.
+Entries submitted after December 18 but before the late deadline should also include a $150 late fee.

 Q: What are the deadlines?